RobinL/cheatsheets_etc/jupyter_conda.md

 When you need to freeze/export the dependencies of your environment, you can do this on the command line.
 Make sure your environement is activated and then `conda env export > environment.yml`.
 You can then use this e.g. to build a Docker image of this environment.

+To install an environment e.g. from somenoe elses `environment.yml` you can run `conda env create environment.yml`

+To remove an environment:

+`$ conda remove --name myenv  --all`

 --
 ### Notes
 Note that to pip install from github into a conda environment I needed: